 There's no hard and fast rules but there are general guidelines.
 At least, we've established some for ourselves.
 First, though, let's point out that primitives and country antiques are not quite like formal antiques.
 There's a bit of leeway here, so different guidelines are applied.

-An old wooden nail keg that's been given a
+An old wooden nail keg that's been given a a new lease on life |

 So, let's briefly discuss formal antiques, where more stringent guidlines do come into play.
 Here, the decision to restore is more likely to be based on value and rarity of the item in question.
 We all know that damaged, broken or poorly repaired items are less desireable and lose significant value.
 We've all seen examples of that on the 'Antiques Road Show'.
 Even professionaly, well restored items will lose value on many categories of antiques.
 China, for example, and fine antique furniture will be far less desireable once repaired.
 Period furniture, especially, will lose value from being refinished or having replaced parts.